Laubscher/SCANellome/README.md

 # Author

 SCANellome was created by Florian Laubscher.
 If you have any questions or feedback, you can contact the author at florian.laubscher@hcuge.ch
+If you use SCANellome in your work, please cite:
+Laubscher F, Kaiser L, Cordey S. SCANellome: Analysis of the Genomic Diversity of Human and Non-Human Primate Anelloviruses from Metagenomics Data.
+Viruses.
+2023 Jul 19;15(7):1575. doi: 10.3390/v15071575

 # License